Docs

 3. Enter Qty received and Qty rejected per line, then Save.

-The in-app copy matches what you see below: received quantities flow to Shopify on-hand at the PO destination; rejected is documentation on the PO only.
+The in-app copy matches what you see below: received quantities flow to Shopify on-hand at the PO destination; rejected is recorded on the PO for your notes only and does not change Shopify incoming or open PO quantity.

 Qty received updates your Shopify inventory when you save.
 Qty rejected is stored on this PO for your records only and does not change Shopify.